 .

 Granting sudo privileges allows users to execute administrative commands, making it a powerful but potentially risky action.
-Below are some best practices to follow when managing sudo access to ensure security and proper system management.
+Below are some best practices to follow when managing sudo access to ensure security and proper system management:

 visudo

-Instead of adding individual users to the sudoers file, it’s best practice to add them to thesudo
+- Use Groups Instead of Adding Users Directly: Instead of adding individual users to the sudoers file, it’s best practice to add them to the

 orwheel

-Giving a user sudo access allows them to execute administrative commands, including potentially dangerous ones.
-Only provide sudo access to users who absolutely need it. - Use
+group.
+This simplifies user management and reduces the risk of accidental errors. - Grant Sudo Privileges Only to Trusted Users: Giving a user sudo access allows them to execute administrative commands, including potentially dangerous ones.
+Only provide sudo access to users who absolutely need it.

-While it’s possible to configuresudo
+- Use NOPASSWD with Caution: While it’s possible to configure

 sudo